From Abracadabra to Zombies | View All

 The conclusion of this argument is that a god exists.
-The premise assumes a creator and designer of the universe exists, i.e., that a god exists.
-In this argument, the arguer should not be granted the assumption that the universe exhibits intelligent design, but should be made to provide support for that claim.
+The premise assumes a creator and designer of the universe exists, which many people would take to mean that a god exists.
+In this argument, the arguer should not be granted the assumption that the universe exhibits intelligent design, but should be made to provide support for that questionable claim.

 The following argument also begs the question.

 Abortion is the unjustified killing of a human being and as such is murder.
 Murder is illegal.
 So abortion should be illegal.